spykelionel/auth_wiki/README.md

 ## Features
 * `Sign-up`
-        Enables Users to register thier details and gain access to the platform
+        Enables Users to register their details and gain access to the platform
 * `Login`
        It is a security measure designed to prevent unauthorized access to confidential data
  * `Comment`
-       Adding suggestions in the form of text to a Post
+       Adding suggestions to a Post in the form of text
  * `Edit user details`
        User's credentials can be updated after signup.
 For example if the user wants to change their name, they can do so here
  * `List all users`